arturshyshko/automyte/src/automyte/PLANS.md

 ## Project,ProjectExplorer,Files,Filters

 1. Add create() function in File interface + implement in OSFile
-1. Add preflight_check() function to Project which is to be ran for all projects during Automaton validation phase
 1. Modify ignore_locations implementation to:
   * Maybe use .gitignore and other vcs available files?
   * Allow configuring this in Config?